sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 > - Share the link to the newly created repository in the shared document with your group.
 >
 > **Learners in breakout-rooms**:
-> - Fork the helper's newly created repository and clone the fork.
+> - Fork the helper's newly created repository and clone the fork so you can work on your global copy.
 {: .prereq}

 > ## Exercise: modular type along with GitHub